hydrogeolab/WGA_RWPT/README.md

 # WGA_RWPT

+(Update: 19 june 2026)
+The code is currently being revised.
+A new version will be uploaded soon.

 WGA_RWPT ("Warm-start Genetic algorithm coupled with Random-Walk Particle Tracking" ) is a MATLAB/OCTAVE and Python code.
 It can be used to optimize hydraulic barriers (HBs) used for solute plume containment in polluted aquifers.
 WGA_RWPY is framed on a simulation–optimization framework that coupled a warm-start genetic algorithm (GA) with parallel RWPT to identify minimal pumping rates for HB containment in a computationally efficient manner.